MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/LearnResources/MicrosoftLearn/Plugin.cs" range="35, 37,38,40, 44-57,64-67,69-79":::
 ::: zone-end

-## Allowing your AI to invoke your native code
+## Allowing your AI agent to invoke your native code

 In the previous section, you saw how to create a simple conversation with an AI agent.
 The challenge with this code, however, is that the AI agent can only respond with information baked into its model.
 With [plugins](../concepts/plugins.md), however, you can give your AI agent the ability to run your code to retrieve information from external sources or to perform actions.

 > [!Tip]
 > Behind the scenes, Semantic Kernel leverages [function calling](https://platform.openai.com/docs/guides/function-calling), a native feature of most of the latest LLMs, to provide [planning](../concepts/planners.md).
 With function calling, LLMs can request (or call) a particular function to satisfy a user's request.
-Semantic Kernel then marshals the request to the appropriate function in your codebase and returns the results back to the LLM so the LLM can generate a final response.
+Semantic Kernel then marshals the request to the appropriate function in your codebase and returns the results back to the LLM so the AI agent can generate a final response.

 To allow our AI to call our native code, we'll complete the following:
 7. [Create a plugin with the code you want the AI to invoke](#7-create-a-plugin)